GROWING UP O'MALLEY - Excerpt

 Without realizing it, their actions were a repetition of centuries-long escapades by Irish children, including the Ginleys in their youth.
 During forays to the O’Malley castles throughout County Mayo, determination rallied their passion while standing in the presence of historical greatness.
 Reenactments of epic battles were carried out with fervor using wooden sabers as they clashed one another in homage to the infamous Pirate Queen confronting the British.
 Transcending space and time—whether County Mayo or Cleveland—one predictable outcome was certain.
 Hungry bellies were temporarily replaced by the glory of battle and high adventure.

-For Ellen, her nana’s stories about Grace O’Malley became a source of innate power through potential achievements.
-Ellen knew her path was destined for greatness.
+For Ellen, her nana’s stories about Grace O’Malley became a source of immense pride, and she developed a surety her path was destinated for greatness.
 Her middle name of Grace practically demanded it, and Ellen was determined to live up to her legacy.